 Proposing marriage with a ring dates back to the ancient Romans.
 While the material and cost of a ring have fluctuated over time, there is one thing that has never changed: the ring is a piece the receiver will enjoy wearing for the rest of their life.

 Finding the right ring for someone you want to spend the rest of your life with can be a daunting task and in more recent years, some couples are choosing to shop together for an engagement ring.

-In almost all cases the official proposal is completed with the ring ready to be slipped on to the left ring finger.
-That’s not to say that there can’t be a spur of the moment proposal with a Cheezel or plastic ring won from a gumball machine, however the formal event is always signified with a diamond engagement ring.
+In almost all cases the official proposal is completed with the ring ready to be slipped onto the left ring finger.
+That’s not to say that there can’t be a spur of the moment proposal with a Cheezel or plastic ring won from a gumball machine.
+However the formal event is usually signified with a diamond engagement ring.